Adityaiyer3004/Credit_Risk_Agent/README.md

 ## Try it

-Enter `08804411` (Revolut Ltd) or `10562211` (Monzo Bank Ltd) — two of the UK's most recognisable fintechs — to see a full institutional-grade risk assessment generated in real time.
+Enter `08804411` (Revolut Ltd) or `10562211` (Monzo Bank Ltd) — two of the UK's most recognisable fintechs, to see a full institutional-grade risk assessment generated in real time.

 ## What this could become

-The same architecture — live data ingestion, structured scoring, LLM report generation — applies directly to investment due diligence.
+The same architecture: live data ingestion, structured scoring, LLM report generation: applies directly to investment due diligence.
 Swap Companies House data for pitch deck content and founder LinkedIn profiles, and you have an autonomous deal qualification agent.